Bethpage Air Show to return with new routines, scripts, music

 With those perfectly calculated near-misses, he said: "You've got a perfect demonstration of the trust we all have each other."

-Mainly responsible for oxygen systems, like the anti-gravity suits that keep pilots from losing consciousness, he added: "I enjoy actually fixing and solving an issue."
+Mainly responsible for oxygen systems, like the antigravity suits that keep pilots from losing consciousness during high acceleration, he added: "I enjoy actually fixing and solving an issue."

 All that dedication, drive and aptitude is a tribute to the armed forces for preserving the nation.
-Said the Thunderbird pilot: "It's a great opportunity for us to reflect on the sacrifices of those who came before us."
+Said Oliver, the Thunderbird pilot, "It's a great opportunity for us to reflect on the sacrifices of those who came before us."